 In a prospective motel parking lot, I look for vehicles with out-of-state license plates mixed with local state plates.
 I consider it a great sign to see a variety of travelers and locals.

-I bypass motels with a bunch of contractor trucks.
-Especially on weekends, contract cable installers and construction workers can be a rowdy bunch.
+I bypass motels with a large percentage of contractor trucks.
+Especially on Friday nights, contract cable installers and construction workers can be a rowdy bunch.
 During the week, though, I might let this rule slide knowing that they will be working the next day.

 5. Watch the Motel People Traffic